The Ultimate Guide to Barcode Technology

 2. 2D Barcodes

-- QR Codes (Quick Response Codes): Popular for marketing, payments, and sharing information.
+- QR Codes: Popular for marketing, payments, and sharing information.

-- Data Matrix: Used in healthcare and manufacturing for tracking small items.
+- Data Matrix: Used in healthcare and electronics for small items.

-- PDF417: Ideal for storing large amounts of data, such as on driver’s licenses or shipping labels.
+- PDF417: Ideal for storing large amounts of data, such as on driver’s licenses.

 3. Specialized Barcodes

-- GS1 DataBar: Used for fresh produce and variable-weight items.
+- GS1 DataBar: Used for fresh produce and coupons.

 - Aztec Code: Common in transportation, such as boarding passes.